sora-xor/sora2-network/README.md

 # Overview.

-This is FRAME-based Substrate node of Sora Pokaswap.
+This is FRAME-based Substrate node of Sora Polkaswap.
 Code of node, pallets, runtime.

 # System requirements.